 We are a biotechnology company focused on the research and development of transformational vaccines to prevent infectious diseases worldwide.
-Our versatile vaccine platform has unique molecular properties that enables delivery of various antigens, which can be utilized to develop singular or multitargeted vaccines.
-Our lead influenza (flu) vaccine program uses proprietary technology to identify specific epitopes, or proteins, with cross-reactive properties that enables the potential development of a universal flu vaccine.
-We are focused on developing novel vaccines that induce durable and long-term immunity.
+We hold exclusive, global rights to novel technology licensed from renowned research institutions around the world, including St. Jude Children's Research Hospital, the University of Oxford, Cincinnati Children's Hospital Medical Center, and the University of Texas Health at San Antonio.
 We believe that our pipeline and vaccine platform are synergistic for developing next generation preventive vaccines to improve both health outcomes and quality of life globally.